sunakane/sirsimx/README.md

 - Susceptible (S) - individuals that haven't contracted the disease
 - Infectious (I) - individuals that has the disease and can spread it to others
 - Recovered (R) - ex-infectious that no longer have the disease, can't spread it and are now immune to it.
+- Quarantined (Q) - individuals that quarantine and no longer spread the disease

 ## Final Result